hussaibi/libclustER/README.md

 source("libcluster.R");

-(5) Go nuts with exploring ...or read the other README files :)
+(5) Go nuts with exploring ...or see the wiki for more specific information about the library

 Suggestion:
 -----------